Find the perfect plant for your perfect gardenscape!

-Dwarf Mugo Pine has emerald green foliage.
+Dwarf Mugo Pine is a dwarf conifer which is primarily valued in the landscape or garden for its highly ornamental lollipop-like shape.
+It has emerald green evergreen foliage.
 The needles remain emerald green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Dwarf Mugo Pine is a dense multi-stemmed evergreen shrub, selected and trained to grow in a small tree-like form with the primary plant grafted high atop a standard.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.